 Apply for Cost-Shared Funding

-Eligible farm businesses can apply for a maximum cost-shared funding amount within each BMP category over the 2022/23 and 2023/24 program years.
+Eligible farm businesses can apply for cost-shared funding in each category:

-The cost share ratio is 70/30 for all BMP categories, meaning that 70% of the eligible costs for approved projects can be covered by BCCAF funding, up to the maximum funding amount for that category.
-The remaining 30% must be provided by the applicant.
+The cost-share ratio is 75/25 for all BMP categories, meaning that 75% of the eligible costs for approved projects can be covered by BCCAF funding, up to the maximum funding amount for that category.
+The remaining 25% must be provided by the applicant.

 Eligible Activities & Expenses